Thomas Hope (designer): Writing

-At age fifty, Hope began work on a novel from the suggestion of a few friends.
-The first edition of Anastasius was complete in 1819 and was released by London publisher John Murray.
-Foreign translations in French, German and Flemish followed.
+At age fifty, Hope began work on a novel at the suggestion of a few friends.
+The first edition of Anastasius was complete in 1819 and was published by London publisher John Murray.
+It received foreign translations into French, German and Flemish.

 The novel lifted a curtain of ignorance about the East without being a mere retelling of Hope's own travels.
 The eponymous narrator-hero Anastasius was fearless, curious, cunning, ruthless, brave and, above all, sexy.
 As a newly converted Muslim mercenary soldier, Selim, his travels threw him among friends, lovers and enemies.

-Hope's descriptions revealed the lives of the inhabitants of the Ottoman Empire and provided astonishing glimpses of the wars fought among the Turks, Russians and Wahabees.
-It also described many previously unknown details of Islamic culture: music, language, cuisine, religion, laws and literature.
+The novel described the lives of the inhabitants of the Ottoman Empire and the wars fought among the Turks, Russians and Wahabees.
+It also included many previously unfamiliar details of Islamic culture: music, language, cuisine, religion, laws and literature.

 Because of his modesty, Hope originally chose not to declare his authorship of Anastasius in the first edition.
 Ironically, given Hope's mild reputation, the authorship of the dashing Anastasius was at first mistakenly attributed to Lord Byron, who, according to legend, confided to Marguerite, Countess of Blessington, that he wept bitterly on reading it.
 "To have been the author of Anastasius, I would have given the two poems which brought me the most glory."
 These events prompted Hope to reveal his identity as author in later editions, adding a map of Anastasius's travels and fine-tuning the text, although his authorship was initially greeted with incredulity by some journals.